ghi-electronics/Documentation/software/coding-options/coding-options.md

 ![Coding Options](../images/coding-options.png)

 The DUE Link Platform ships with multiple supported languages.
 Users interested in supporting other languages can convert one of the [open-source libraries](https://github.com/ghi-electronics/due-libraries) (such as Python) to their language of choice.
-The [Due samples](https://github.com/ghi-electronics/due-samples) repo show how the libraries can be used.
+The [DUE samples](https://github.com/ghi-electronics/due-samples) repo show how the libraries can be used.

 Developers have the choice to use any development environment and IDE of choice.
 Including the simple to use [DUE Console](../../software/console.md).
 Additionally, any modern operating system or language can be used.
 Some languages are supported out-of-the-box and others can be added.